ED is very common. Although most often seen in men over the age of 40, ED can affect men of all ages.

 - Nocturnal Penile Tumescence (NPT) Test:

 - This test monitors erections during sleep.
-Healthy men usually have several erections during sleep, indicating that the cause of ED might be psychological if nocturnal erections are present.
+Healthy men usually have several nocturnal erections or erections during sleep, indicating that the cause of ED might be psychological if nocturnal erections are present.

 - Ultrasound (Doppler) Test:

 - An ultrasound can assess blood flow to the penis.
-It involves injecting a substance into the penis that triggers an erection, then using ultrasound to see how well blood flows in and out.
+It involves injecting a substance into the penis that triggers an erection, then using ultrasound to see how well blood flows in and out of the penile arteries and blood vessels in the penis.

 - Psychological Assessment:

-- Questionnaires or interviews can help identify emotional or psychological factors contributing to ED.
+- Questionnaires or interviews can help identify psychological or emotional issues and factors contributing to ED.
 This can include relationship issues, mental health conditions, or performance anxiety.

 - Penile Biothesiometry: